E-Turkyilmaz/DeitelC-Solutions/README.md

 # DeitelC-Solutions
-Some solutions for the exercises form Deitel, C How To Program
+Solutions for some of the note-worthy exercises form the book Deitel, C How To Program.